GENERAL THEATRE QUESTIONS

 Is there an elevator?

-The loge is the first four rows of the balcony, which still holds our original gold upholstered seats from 1927.
+The Loge seating section is the first four rows of the balcony.

-Row QQ is also known as row Q. Some of the row letters have been doubled on the ticket for ease of reading by our ushers (if it was just one Q, that could be mistaken as O, so the Q is doubled).
-The other rows are V and W…they will look like VV and WW on your ticket.
+Some of the row letters are printed twice on our tickets for ease of reading by our ushers.
+If it was just one Q, that could be mistaken as an O. The other rows that are printed twice are V and W. They will look like VV and WW on your ticket.

 Do you have a bar?

-We do have a bar complete with beer, wine, liquor, sodas and water.
+Yes, we have a full bar complete with beer, wine, liquor, sodas and water.

 Do you serve food?

-On concert nights, we will usually offer some light snacks including but not limited to: peanuts, candy bars, fruit snacks and chips.
-You could make a totally killer trail mix.
+We offer light snacks for sale including but not limited to peanuts, candy bars, fruit snacks and chips.

 Is there a smoking section?